 - A bit of toilet paper

 - Sleeping bag (if you plan on staying at campgrounds)

 There are plenty of campgrounds along the way.
-I didn’t do this method, so I won’t cover it.
-But, there are great write-ups about how to do it with a sleeping bag (saving even more money!)
+I didn’t use this method, so I won’t cover it.
+But there are great write-ups about how to do it with a sleeping bag (saving even more money!)

 Fitting everything into a nice-sized day pack is perfect.
 You keep your weight down but also have everything you need easily accessible.

 Inca Trail and Salkantay Trek compared